 General (Financial) Power of Attorney – A principal who wants the power of attorney they enact to end in the event of their incapacitation or death must make use of a General Power of Attorney.

-Limited (Special) Power of Attorney – This forms makes it possible for a principal to clearly state the specific circumstances the agent is legally empowered to act in their stead.
+Limited Power of Attorney – This form makes it possible for a principal to clearly state the specific circumstances the agent is legally empowered to act in their stead.

-Minor Child Power of Attorney – A useful form for parents who have numerous commitments or are required to travel without their children, a Minor Child POA enables parents to delegate their childcare duties to another trusted party.
+Minor Child Power of Attorney – A useful form for parents who have numerous commitments, or are required to travel without their children.
+Gives parents and legal guardians a means of delegating parental duties to a person they trust.

 - State Definition of Power of Attorney (IC 30-5-2-7) – “means a writing or other record that grants authority to an attorney in fact or agent to act in place of a principal, whether the term “power of attorney” is used.

-- Signing Requirements (IC 30-5-4-1) – Must be signed in the presence of a Notary Public either by the Principal themselves, or, at the Principal’s direction, by an individual acting on behalf of them (with the principal’s direct permission).
+- Signing Requirements (IC 30-5-4-1) – Must be signed in the presence of a Notary Public by the principal themselves, or by individual acting on behalf of them (with the principal’s direct permission).